jackalot/O-Etch-A-Scetch/README.md

-Project from the Odin Project where you make a skect pad.
+Project from the Odin Project where you make a sketch pad.